-Larger Compact Pistols for those dedicated to carrying are worth considering too w/ Glock 19, Sig P320c, Smith M&P 2.0 Compact, Walther PPQ, or HK VP9 being popular though harder to conceal for many in summertime.
+Larger Compact Pistols for those dedicated to carrying are worth considering too w/ Glock 19, Sig P320c, Smith M&P 2.0 Compact, Walther PPQ, or HK VP9 being popular though a bit harder to conceal for many in summertime.

 If it must be a single stack, Smith & Wesson Shield, Ruger LC9s Pro, or a Walther PPS are my recommendations.
 I prefer any pistol that carries at least 9 rounds ready to go though based on statistics and allow a full hands grip.
 The Shield comes with both a 7 and a 8 round magazine and is a good value.
 The Walther is my top choice in this catagory due to better ergonomics, sights, and trigger and usually comes with a 7 & an 8 round magazine (though some came with 6 & 7, the LE Version come with all 3 mags and Phosphorescent sights so is the one you should purchase).
 The Ruger comes with only one 7 rd. magazine.
 On both the Smith's and the Walther's, if you can buy an L.E. skew & Serial number you get three mags.
 The Glock 43 is bit too small, too light IMO with limited 6+1 capacity and needs mag extensions added.

 While I think a high capacity pistol can do double duty as your home defense gun, I also recommend these.

 An AR 16" rifle is relatively short, light, and easy to maneuver.
 With the right ammo, it will actually penetrate less in building's materials than either a pistol or a 12-gauge shotgun.

 Mossberg HS .410 pump action shotgun is a very good choice for lighter weight, new shooters, when loaded with Federal 000.